zeek/zeek-docs/doc/scripts/base/frameworks/analyzer/main.zeek.rst

    further for analysis of future connections.

-   :tag: The tag of the analyzer to disable.
+   :param tag: The tag of the analyzer to disable.

    :returns: True if the analyzer was successfully disabled.